-At first sight rather little.
+At first sight little.
 Unless both photos are combined to form a small but fine digital piece of art.

 The picture "High Moon at Good Harbor Beach" is composed out of photographs of my two "places of residence": Rockport (MA) and Salzburg.